How to Give First Aid to Treat Mishaps With Common Household Chemicals

 Excessive consumption of Sodium Fluoride is linked to neurological abnormalities, which is one of the reasons the government discontinued the mandation that cities put it in our drinking water.
 While Sodium Fluoride has its benefits – helping to stop tooth decay, there are some cautions to heed when using toothpaste containing Sodium Fluoride.
 When used as prescribed on the label, there is not much to worry about.
 In some cases, though, Sodium Fluoride may cause mouth or gum irritation.
 If this symptom occurs, discontinue using the product.
 Contact a doctor if the condition worsens or does not disappear.

 More serious side effects include hives, swelling in the face or throat and difficulty breathing.
 There can also be stiffness or aching bones in more serious cases.
 And, speaking of serious, a condition known as fluorosis can develop.
 Fluorosis occurs when a person ingests an excessive amount of fluoride.
 It can attack the bones of the body or damage the teeth, causing small marks and spots on the teeth, sometimes including a mild transparency of the tooth enamel, which can progress to pitted, cracked, and brittle teeth.
 The damage caused by fluorosis is permanent so you want to avoid this condition at all costs.
-The American Dental Association has a booklet that offers more information about fluorosis.

 The most important caution about products containing Sodium Fluoride is – do not swallow toothpaste containing Sodium Fluoride.